Aljonex/Dendron/notes/Programming.JavaScript.Intro.md

 ## Variables
 A variable is *named storage* for data, and you can store loads of things, to declare you must use the `let` keyword.
 Older scripts have a `var` keyword instead, these variables cannot start with a digit or have hyphens, but can start with `$` or `_`.
+Declaring a constant and unchanging variable needs the keyword `const`